gurt1223/UAV-Toolbox-Setup-Guide/README.md

 # UAV-Toolbox-Setup-Guide

-The UAV Toolbox Setup Guide is a comprehensive resource for researchers, students, and engineers working with PX4-based UAVs in MATLAB.
-It provides both written and video tutorials to help you set up the R2025a release of the UAV Toolbox and the UAV Toolbox Support Package for PX4 Autopilots.
+The UAV Toolbox Setup Guide repository is a comprehensive resource for researchers, students, and engineers working to test custom algorithms built in MATLAB/Simulink (i.e., model identification, path planning, control, etc.) using PX4-based UAVs in MATLAB.
+It provides both written and video tutorials to help set up the R2025a release of the UAV Toolbox and the UAV Toolbox Support Package for PX4 Autopilots.

 ---